mattmaynes2/aria/reports/research/06-CustomDevices.md

 ##### Reliability Characteristics

 - Photoresistors are unsuitable for precise lighting measurements because its resistance may vary due to temperature as well as light

-- Photoresistor may exhibit latency (delay between a change in light and a change in resistance)
+- Photoresistors may exhibit latency (delay between a change in light and a change in resistance)

 #### Photodiode